Li2MnFeO4

 What is Li2MnFeO4 used for?

-Li2MnFeO4 is used in lithium-ion battery research, cathode material development, and electrochemical energy storage.
+Li2MnFeO4 is used in lithium-ion battery research, energy storage materials development, and electrochemical cell design.

 What is the band gap of Li2MnFeO4?